felixwellen/synthetic-zariski/README.md

 To put one of the drafts on the arxiv, we have to

+- make sure there is a good abstract for the draft
 - make a temporary folder, e.g. ```synthetic-zariski/projective/tmp``` and run
   ```
   .../util/zar-rebase.sh ../../util/